yorickpeterse/zen-cms/guide/zen_compared.md

-# Comparing Zen With X
+# Comparing Zen With Others

 A common question people ask when looking into specific software is "How is this different/better compared to X?".
 One might wonder what the differences are